 Now for another one of those writing tips that we all have trouble with.
-Throughout the process of writing, and definitely after you’re finished, you should share your work with other people: your friends, family, writers’ groups, and your editor(s).
+Throughout the process of writing, and definitely after you’re finished, you should share your work with other people: your friends, family, writers’ groups (both in person and on the Internet), and your editor(s).

 Accepting and actioning critical feedback is, of course, one of the most difficult parts of being a writer.
 Yet it’s also one of the most important skills to have.
 Because the feedback you receive from friends and beta readers is the only window you have into other people’s views — until you publish and the reviews start flooding in, but by then it’s too late to change anything.
 So try not to view criticism as harsh, but as helpful.
 It might just save you from literary infamy later!